Fluticasone relieves symptoms of rhinitis such as a stuffy, runny or itchy nose.

 Further reading & references

-- Manufacturer's PIL, Flixonase® Aqueous Nasal Spray; Allen & Hanburys Ltd, The electronic Medicines Compendium.
-Dated August 2012.
+- Manufacturer's PIL, Flixonase® Aqueous Nasal Spray; GlaxoSmithKline UK Ltd, The electronic Medicines Compendium.
+Dated February 2017.

-- Manufacturer's PIL, Flixonase® Nasule Drops; Allen & Hanburys Ltd, The electronic Medicines Compendium.
-Dated June 2012.
+- Manufacturer's PIL, Flixonase® Nasule Drops; Allen and Hanburys Ltd, The electronic Medicines Compendium.
+Dated September 2015.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 Patient Platform Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.